Love is everything.

 Sacred relationships are soul-deep.

 In such soul-deep union, we are inspired we see the divine essence in another person and experience oneness through our union.
-Sacredness is an experince.
+Sacredness is an inner experience.
 It’s a knowingness deep within of who we truly are.
 This sacred process begins when we’ve come to the realization of our true self, our authenticity, and we can thereby begin a relationship build upon honest, intentional communication coupled with deep physical and emotional bonding, while having the capacity to hold space for the other person to be their true self also.
-These are not to be mistaken with karmic relationships, which are usually characterized by strong emotional entaglements generating perpetual friction and discord in an unconscious ways.
-In sacred unions, it is primarily the positive qualities of the soul that seek to find expression in and through the relationship.
+These are not to be mistaken with heavy karmic relationships, which are usually characterized by strong emotional entaglements generating perpetual friction and discord in an unconscious ways.
+In sacred unions, while the lovers are usually together from past lives, and do share some karma also, it is primarily the positive qualities of the soul that seek to find expression in and through the relationship.
 In this way, the two souls develop a loving, gentle, blended process of meaningful purification through higher qualities such as forgiveness, kindness, empathy, generosity, faithfulness, trust, devotion, and compassion.
 There is an unconditional opening.
+Even with any karma present between due to their past lives, they are at a level of consciousness that allows them to healthily and more smoothly go through it and resolve their relationship into peace.
+As any other relationship, there will be conflicts and disagreements, but the two souls do not lose respect for one another and work through it.

 It is important to emphasize that such sacred bonds cannot exist between souls who are not vibrating as their true self, and that it is important to find a partner at a similar level of our soul development.
 Humanity’s lack of self-awareness and dependence on the superficial part of self, are what have led to the deterioration of intimate relationships and marriages.